LucasPerrotaRoriz/LucasPerrotaRoriz/README.md

   </a>
 </p>

 Software engineer at 100Devs.
 Email Developer and Content Editor.
-I'm a curious and hard working develoeper who wishes to continuously improve
+I'm a curious and hard working develoeper who wishes to continuously improve and learn new things.

 See [my portfolio](https://www.lucasperrotaroriz.com) for more information!